oberlin-io/iot_botnet_detection/README.md

 Add feature: Need to be able to filter out packets with src or dst IPs related to the VM instance (when replaying PCAP files for testing).

+Bug: Vecspace results had a few IP nans.
+Sportother also had a few nans.

 ### model.py
 Takes the project's vector space file:
 - Splits into train and test sets.
 - Fits, currently, a random forest classifier.
 - Tests predictions, outputting performance measures.

+Validation: Seems like the first features are the most important features.
+Why?
+Is random forest using the columns in same order as df.columns?

 ## Some overview notes on Mirai and detection
 ### Bootstrapping